Best Online Bachelor’s in International Business

 Southern New Hampshire University, located in Manchester, New Hampshire, offers an online bachelor’s in international business.
 Courses are delivered asynchronously, offering flexibility and convenience for students working to complete the program’s 120 credit hours.
 SNHU’s program focuses on international topics including the global financial system and multinational marketing.
 A variety of other integrated, thematic courses help students develop an understanding of the different cultural, financial, marketing, and management systems that drive international business in the U.S. and abroad.

 SNHU bills itself as a transfer–friendly environment, with up to 90 credits transferable toward an undergraduate degree.
 All students benefit from the expertise of both career and academic advisers.
 Online tutoring through Smarthinking and an online and in–person writing center are two of many support services that support students’ academic success.
 Notably, SNHU ensures that trained instructors who are accomplished in online learning and course delivery teach students’ early classes.
 This practice encourages the development of positive habits from the very start.

 SNHU encourages students to fill out their free online undergraduate application.
 They point out that applicants do not need to send previous institutions’ transcripts, as they do for many online business programs.

 Minot State University in the small, northern city of Minot, North Dakota, offers the online bachelor of science in international business.
 Coursework focuses on comparative, international perspectives on every aspect of business, including finance, strategy, and marketing.
-The online bachelor's in international business culminates in a focused study on a particular geographic region.
+The online bachelor’s in international business culminates in a focused study on a geographic region.

-Students can complete the 120-credit program at their own speed, and learners who take advantage of the university's eight-week, abbreviated terms are able to finish the program at an accelerated pace.
+Students can complete the 120–credit program at their own speed, and learners who take advantage of the university’s eight–week, abbreviated terms can finish the program at an accelerated pace.
 While some courses are taught asynchronously, their format is usually mixed, and courses often require synchronous discussions using webcams and microphones at scheduled times.

 MSU is a public university, and North Dakota residents are eligible for financial aid.
 Depending on their state of residence, some students are not eligible to participate in MSU’s program; it is important that students check to make sure their state is eligible to participate in MSU’s offerings.